pocomane/brewed-in-the-apocalypse/bita.md

 scenarist should leave to em the opportunity to rollback and to said something else.

-Obviously, the moves did not regulate all the discussion.
-If someone want to speak of something outside the fiction, and it do not annoy anyone at the table, ey can just do it.
+Obviously, moves did not regulate all the discussion.
+If someone want to speak of something outside the game, and it do not annoy anyone at the table, ey can just do it.
 Also if ey want to give suggestion on how the fiction should go, ey can do it without having a move to explicitly allowing it.
 Also some information about the fiction the may be